emerril1/Simidemic-An-Epidemic-Simulator/README.md

 This ensures the simulation has all the necessary dependencies to run properly, regardless of environment or editor.

+3.Running the Simulation

+Once Python and NetworkX are installed:
+1. Open a terminal in the project folder.
+2. Run the main script:
+- `python Simulation.py`
+3. The simulation will load the default parameters and produce output directly in the terminal.
+4. To run a different scenario or modify settings, edit the JSON parameter file (e.g., config.json) and re-run the command above.

 # Usage

 All key parameters for the simulator are defined in the config.json file located in the project root.
 This file allows users to adjust settings such as population size, virus characteristics, intervention strategies, and simulation duration without changing the source code.
 Each value can be modified to test different outbreak conditions and intervention effects.